likianta/pyportable-installer/docs/pyproject-manual.md

 - **warning**:

-    Try to be accurate that the directory should only contain your source code, no venv, third party libs, documents etc. included.
+    Try to be accurate that the directory should only contain your source code, no venv, third party libs, documents etc.

     If you have a project like this: